linhhonblade/OdooTraining/general-odoo/inventory/inventory.md

 - Config in product form, inventory tab, route: make to order

 ### Resupply from another Warehouse
-- Actiate Multi-Warehouses + Multi-Step Routes
+- Activate Multi-Warehouses + Multi-Step Routes
 - Enter the warehouse which should be resupplied by another one, in warehouse form
 - By activating this option, a new route will now be available on your products *Supply Product from Second warehouse*.
 It can now be selected, along with either a *reordering rule* or a *make to order*.
 - Run Scheduler: